What is Matcha?

 All of the above ingredients, primarily Matcha green tea and Japanese marine collagen, are no less than an elixir for your skin.
 It improves your skin texture, reduces discoloration, pigmentation and also reduces wrinkles and fine lines.

 Skin Fuel can nourish your skin from within, offering you radiant and glowing skin.
 It is easy to consume, tasty, and is possibly the best drinkable source of matcha.
-So, whether you wish for young skin or youthful skin, Skin Fuel is your way to go.
+So, whether you wish for youthful or glowing skin, Skin Fuel is your way to go.
+You can also give Wellbeing Nutrition's Japanese Ceremonial Matcha Green Tea a try!
+A rich source of the catechin, Epigallocatechin Gallate or EGCG polyphenols, which is the one-stop solution for all kinds of chronic diseases, this product comes in the form of effervescent tablets.
+Just add a tablet into a glass of water and you have a refreshing drink ready filled with matcha goodness!
+Consume this potent drink once daily and see your skin health improve tremendously!

 Matcha holds numerous benefits for your digestion and for your skin.
 A healthy gut also equals healthy skin.
 So, you must include it in your daily diet or routine for the best results.
-You can consume matcha in the form of tea, apply it to your skin, or can consume Skin Fuel for overall skin health.
+You can consume matcha in the form of tea, apply it to your skin, or can consume Skin Fuel or Japanese Ceremonial Matcha Green Tea for overall skin health.

 - Cho S. The Role of Functional Foods in Cutaneous Anti-aging.
 J Lifestyle Med.
 2014;4(1):8-16. doi:10.15280/jlm.2014.4.1.8. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4390761/).